glic3rinu/django-orchestra/orchestra/contrib/saas/README.md

 `WordPressForm` provides the email field, and `WordPressChangeForm` adds the `blog_id` on top of it. `blog_id` will be represented as a *readonly* field on the form (`widget=widgets.SpanWidget`), so no modification will be allowed.

-`SaaSPasswordForm` provides a password field for the common case when a password needs to be provided in order to create a new account.
+Additionally, `SaaSPasswordForm` provides a password field for the common case when a password needs to be provided in order to create a new account.
 You can subclass `SaaSPasswordForm` or use it directly on the `Service.form` field.

 ### Serializer for extra data